 - Pedagogy.
 The study and understanding of education.
 This one you’ll encounter quite a bit, particularly as pedagogical, which refers to the methods by which we educate.

 - Teleology.
 Aristotle proposed that explanations of something must consider the “final cause,” or the purpose for which the thing was created or produced.
 A teleological argument refers to the design or purpose of something.

 - The Enlightenment project.
-Another term for “the Enlightenment,” it was “an attempt to create a rational, progressive and cultivated society based upon the empirically discovered and/or logically deduced laws of nature and human nature.”1
+Another term for “the Enlightenment,” it was “an attempt to create a rational, progressive and cultivated society based upon the empirically discovered and/or logically deduced laws of nature and human nature.”[1.
+Definition from this syllabus.]

 - Marxism.
 Developed by Karl Marx (duh!), an economic/sociopolitical worldview that divides “production” into two sections–the base and the superstructure.[2.
 This stuff is way beyond me, as I’m a quantitative researcher–I would suggest starting at the Wikipedia page for Marxism and going from there if you care to torture yourself.]

 - Postmodernism.
 While academia remains divided as to what exactly postmodernism is, communication scholars generally define it as